Cindy0725/dynamic-obstacle-avoidance/README.md

 Our agent starts from position (50, 50).
 ### Obstacle
-Our obstacle starts from position (110, 60).
-It moves around following trajectory 1 or trajectory 2.
+For each episode, our obstacle starts from a random position on the straight line between (110, 55) and (110, 180).
+Then it moves around following trajectory 1 or trajectory 2.
 Trajectory 1: It repeatedly moves in a straight line between position (110, 55) and position (110, 145).
 Trajectory 2: It starts from position (110, 60) and repeatedly moves along an elliptical trajectory.
 ### Goal
 Our goal can also move in the playground.
-It repeatedly moves along a straight line between position (95, 185) and position (255, 185).
+It repeatedly moves along a straight line between position (220, 55) and position (220, 180).
+For each episode, our goal also starts from a random position on the straight line between (220, 55) and (220, 180).
 ## Action Space
 Our action space is continuous and it contains 3 variables:
 - Longitudinal force